pmagtulis/supremecourt-ph-scraper/README.md

 # Recent updates

 This is currently being developed.
-One initial problem noticed is the length of time it takes for the scraper to get information per each case link.
+One problem noticed is the length of time it takes for the scraper to get information per each case link via requests.
-It takes a long time for the scraper to get the info (ponente, court division) needed, hence I dropped that code for now to focus only on the case titles, date, and links to actual cases.
+That was meant to get info such as ponente of the case and court division.
+It appears that it would need **aysnc scraping methods**.
+Suggestions on how to do it are welcome!

-A sample data frame (that which generates a summary of all cases, dates, links and GR nos.) was provided.
+For now, that part of the scraper has been hence I **dropped.**

 # What is this for?